-8.1 High-precision and emerging architectures
+9.1.
+High-Precision and Emerging Architectures

-The scientific computing world is moving into multicore and multinode parallel computing, because the frequency and performance of individual processors is no longer rapidly increasing [75].
+The scientific computing world is moving into multicore and multinode parallel computing, because the frequency and performance of individual processors is no longer rapidly increasing [91].
 It is possible to perform high-precision computations in parallel by utilizing message passing interface (MPI) software at the application level (rather than attempting to parallelize individual high-precision operations).
 MPI employs a "shared none" environment that avoids many difficulties.
-Indeed, numerous high-precision applications have been performed on highly parallel systems using MPI, including the Ising study mentioned in Section 5.1 [10].
+Indeed, numerous high-precision applications have been performed on highly parallel systems using MPI, including the Ising study mentioned in Section 6.1 [29].

-But on modern systems that feature multicore processors, parallel computing is more efficiently performed using a shared memory, threaded environment such as OpenMP [75] within a single node, even if MPI is employed for parallelism between nodes.
+But on modern systems that feature multicore processors, parallel computing is more efficiently performed using a shared memory, threaded environment such as OpenMP [91] within a single node, even if MPI is employed for parallelism between nodes.
 Computations that use an environment such as OpenMP must be entirely "thread-safe," which means, among other things, that no shared variables are actively written to, or otherwise there may be difficulties with processors stepping on each other during parallel execution.
 Employing "locks" and the like may remedy such difficulties, but only by reducing parallel efficiency.

-From a brief survey performed by the present authors, few of the currently available high-precision software packages are certified thread-safe (in most cases, the available documentation makes no statement one way or the other).
-Two that are thread-safe are: (a) the MPFR library [39], which has a "thread-safe" build option, and (b) the MPFR C++ [52] library.
-These are built on the GNU multiprecision library, which in turn is thread-safe.
+From a brief survey performed by the present authors, only a few of the currently available high-precision software packages are certified thread-safe (in most cases, the available documentation makes no statement one way or the other).
+One high-level package that is thread-safe is the MPFR / MPFR C++ library [21,23], which has a "thread-safe" build option.
+It is based on the GNU multiprecision library, which in turn is thread-safe.
+Also, one of the present authors has recently completed the MPFUN2015 package, a new Fortran-90-based system that is thread-safe [24].
+Both of these two packages employ data structures for multiprecision data that incorporate the working precision level and other key information, enabling the precision level to be dynamically changed during execution without loss of thread safety.